General Information about IAS Certification Process.

 - The absence of, or failure to implement and maintain, one or more management system requirements; or a situation that would be based on objective evidence, raise significant doubt as to the capability of the management system to achieve its policy and objectives.

-- A number of minor nonconformities against any one requirement of the audit criteria represent a total breakdown of a system and therefore could collectively represent major non-compliance.
+- Several minor nonconformities against any one requirement of the audit criteria represent a total breakdown of a system and therefore could collectively represent major non-compliance.

 (Note: This condition usually represents 4 or more nonconformities.